-For assessors, the most significant barrier to implementing Green Acres prior to law changes made since 2008 was determining the "actual" agricultural value of farmland in their counties.
+For assessors, implementing Green Acres prior to law changes made after 2008 required determination of the "actual" agricultural value of farmland in their counties.
 By law, assessors must determine the "highest and best use" of property and then estimate the market value based on that determination.
-If the highest and best use of agricultural property is for residential, lakeshore, commercial development, or for recreational purposes, the assessor must value the property as if it were to be converted to the highest and best use of the property used agriculturally.
+If the highest and best use of agricultural property is for residential, lakeshore, commercial development, or for recreational purposes, the assessor must value the property as if it were to be converted to the highest and best use and disregard its value as property used agriculturally.
 Thus, in cases where the highest and best use of the property is for something other than agriculture, the assessor places a value on that property that exceeds its agricultural value, likely resulting in higher property taxes.